-I could fritter away hours exploring other swappers' profiles, being inspired by their Flickr photos, and discovering new swaps and groups by looking at the swaps they are in.
+I love exploring other swappers' profiles, being inspired by their Flickr photos, and discovering new swaps and groups by looking at the swaps they are in.

 I love the idea of things from 'my house' being sent to some far-off place, and receiving something from faraway.
 Its addicting finding non-bills or ads in the mailbox!

 I LOVE VINTAGE EPHEMERA (and I have tons of it!)
-Office supplies/papers/ledgers, magazines, book pages, music sheets, photographs, handwritten letters, lists or recipes, wrapping paper, maps, tickets, postage stamps, game pieces, etc. I love old scraps and crap!
-I also collect little bits to use in craft projects - cute fabric bits, ribbon, lace, pretty papers, stickers, buttons, little craft kits like cardmaking, scrapbook page, atc kits (not necessarily store-bought - I'd love for you to use things in your stash to put one together for me!), soft funky/chunky yarn (not baby yarn or primary colors), handmade things, rusty metal bits, miniatures, foreign stamps, fortune cookie fortunes, little trinkets or charms, clothespins, stickers, things from foreign countries, especially Japan (I spent some time there about 20 years ago), anything Mary Engelbreit (I have saved years of wall calendars, desk calendars and page-a-day calendars!).
-Mary Engelbreit cross stitch kits/patterns, especially the 'mini' ones and Christmas ones.
-I also collect vintage Christmas items, especially glass balls (and other shapes) and the boxes they come in, sparkly little putz houses, kitschy figurines (I have a few Santas and choir boys), stuffed felt ornaments with sequins, vintage Christmas cards and wrapping paper.
+Office supplies/papers/ledgers, magazines, book pages, music sheets, photographs, handwritten letters, lists or recipes, wrapping paper, maps, tickets, postage stamps, game pieces, old keys, etc. I love old scraps and bits and pieces!
+I also collect little bits to use in craft projects - cute fabric bits, ribbon, lace, pretty papers, stickers, buttons, little craft kits like cardmaking, scrapbook page, atc kits (not necessarily store-bought - I'd love for you to use things in your stash to put one together for me!), handmade things, rusty metal bits, miniatures, foreign stamps, fortune cookie fortunes, little trinkets or charms, clothespins, stickers, things from foreign countries, especially Japan (I spent some time there about 30 years ago), anything Mary Engelbreit (I have saved years of wall calendars, desk calendars and page-a-day calendars!).
+I also collect vintage Christmas items, especially glass balls (and other shapes) and the boxes they come in, sparkly little putz houses, kitschy figurines (I have a few Santas, angels and choir boys), stuffed felt ornaments with sequins, vintage Christmas cards and wrapping paper.

 If you've made a postcard, ATC, etc for me, I would love for you to tell me a little about your technique/items used/favorite adhesive, etc. I see so many cool textures and finishes, but have no idea how to achieve them!

 I am a 'Cheapie McThrifterson', so anything free or re-gifted or re-swapped or from your house or from the dollar store/thrift store/garage sale is great!
 (As long as it's not dirty or smelly, lol) ...Like I said I'm not too picky, just surprise me! (o;

 Christian theme items are totally acceptable.